 - Overall Collection – questions about size of collection, print subscriptions to magazines and newspapers, and audio materials.

 - Age of Collection – copyright question.
 We are gathering data on two Dewey sections 970.3 Native Americans and 305 Groups of People.
 We also ask an additional question related to determining the relative age of the collection – provide the name of the most recent U.S. president who has a whole book on him in the library collection.

 2019–2020 Budget – in this section we ask about how your library is funded and if your library program is written into your Local Control Accountability Plan (LCAP).
 If you are not sure about how the library is funded or if the LCAP includes the library, talk to your administrator or office staff.

 Curriculum and Instruction – there are three subsections.
 We expect to see a natural correlation between the level of staffing (certifications and FTEs) and the level of library services being provided.
 Schools staffed by one FTE teacher librarian and one FTE classified staff are anticipated to offer more services versus a school staffed by a single person (either certificated or classified) split between sites.
 Please report the specific library services provided on a regular basis.

 - General Programming – questions focus on your program in general, asking about library advisory committees, school site councils, library policy/procedure manual, job descriptions, and how often library staff met for planning and professional development.

-Thank you for taking the time and effort to complete this survey.
+Thank you for taking the time and effort to complete this evaluation.
 Your answers are invaluable to us as we develop a picture of library programs across the state, and you now have much more detailed data to look closely at your school library program.

-- Survey Participation and Responses
+Evaluation Participation and Responses

 - A Statistical Snapshot of California School Libraries is also available.